mosuka/phalanx/docs_md/get_started.md

 % ./bin/phalanx --index-metastore-uri=file:///tmp/phalanx-metastore
 ```

 A metastore is a place where various information about an index is stored.
+See the [metadata store section](/metadata_store.md) for details.

 ### Create index on local file system

 If you have started Phalanx to use the local file system, you can use this command to create an index.
+If you have started Phalanx to use the local file system, you can use this command to create an index.
+If you want to use an object store for index storage, you need to specify `lock_uri` as well.
+See the [index store section](/index_store.md) and the [lock store section](/lock_store.md)for details.

 ```
 % curl -XPUT -H 'Content-type: application/json' http://localhost:8000/v1/indexes/example --data-binary '